For Accused ISIS Supporter’s Defense, Three’s a Crowd

 According to the defense, Aboualala’s affiliation with the Muslim Brotherhood dates back to his time as an activist in the Arab Spring, when the party rose to power with the election of Mohamed Morsi to president of Egypt.
 Egyptian army chief General Abdel Fattah el-Sisi overthrew Morsi in a coup d’etat, and Aboualala fled his home country with a bullet in his leg after the massacre in Rabaa Square in August 2013.

-Getting a job with a Muslim Brotherhood TV network in Istanbul, Aboualala had been in Turkey when Goarany passed through the country en route to Syria.
+Getting a job with a Muslim Brotherhood TV network in Istanbul, Aboualala had been in Turkey when el-Goarany passed through the country en route to Syria.

 Shroff said that the Muslim Brotherhood had still been committed to involvement in the political process, drawing the ire of the Islamic State group, which advocated a strict adherence to religious law.